windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ### Install API Key
 After installing the Device Handler and Service Manager and then receiving the key from StreamLabs, it must be entered into the Service Manager.
 In the SmartThings IDE, select the newly installed "StreamLabs Water Flow SM" on the "My SmartApps" page.
 Select "App Settings" in upper right of the  page.
 Expand "Settings" and enter "api_key" in the name box (if not already populated) and the provided key in the value box. select "Update' on the bottom of the page.
 ### Phone App Installation
 Use the standard SmartApp installation methods to install the Service Manager.
+That is, go to the "Automation"

 ### Prerequisites